|Learn how to provide affordable housing for all.

 - Encourage or require developers of new housing to set aside a fixed percentage of units as affordable housing units.

-- Encourage or require such developers to contribute fees (sometimes known as "linkage fees") to a local affordable housing fund.
+- Encourage or require developers to contribute fees (sometimes known as "linkage fees") to a local affordable housing fund.

 - Influence local government to provide grants and loans for affordable housing construction.

-- Change local zoning regulations so as to facilitate affordable housing construction or renovation.
+- Change local zoning regulations to facilitate affordable housing construction or renovation.
 These changes might include allowing higher housing densities in certain areas, or allowing residential construction in areas previously designated for other functions.

 - Support the creation of group homes and similar facilities in residential neighborhoods when they are appropriately sited.